Solutions-Nitriques/oembed_field/README.md

 ### TODO ###

-- Add support for image (thumbnail) in table view
 - Adds a auto-refresh data mechanism
 - Automatically add sites in the JIT authorized sites
 - Add a field setting: Authorize only certain drivers
 - Add MySpace driver: Waiting for **MySpace** to complete their oEmbed service

 ### History ###

+- 1.3.1 - 2011-10-xx
+  Improved comments
+  Fix a typo (issue #6)
+  Added support for image (thumbnail) in table view

 - 1.3 - 2011-10-06
   Improved error management - Added a ref flag for that in the public method